A Reasonable Rate of Return**

 What is a Reasonable Rate of Return** on Retirement Investments?

-Aiming for a reasonable return rate on your money is one of our core ideals.
+Aiming for a reasonable return rate** on your money is one of our core ideals.
 Of course, stock market investments are not guaranteed.
 In fact, there is a risk of losing your principal with any stock market investment.
 But, when looking at retirement products, you are not limited to just market investments.
-For example, insurance products such as fixed index annuities (FIAs) offer protection of principal as well as the potential for reasonable rates of return.
-In other words, you can keep your principal safe, yet still see some growth when there is an index upside.
+For example, insurance products such as fixed index annuities (FIAs) offer protection of principal as well as the potential for reasonable rates of return**.
+In other words, you can keep your principal safe, yet accumulate money when there is an index upside.

 Rates That Are Reasonable;

 Retirement That Is Protected

 Without information, it may be difficult to make the right retirement decisions.
 Of course, where you put your money may have an impact on your future.
 One future aspect sometimes ignored is inflation.
 When trying to determine “what is a reasonable rate of return** on retirement investments?” you’ll need to consider inflation rates.
 For example, if inflation is 2%, you’ll need to have your assets performing higher than that.
 Some FIAs may be a good solution here.
 There are other options that may also offer a reasonable rate of return**, such as money in an indexed universal life (IUL) policy.